-- i.
-The proposal is received after the exact time and date set forth in Section 1.2 Key Action Dates for receipt of each submission; - ii.
+- The proposal is received after the exact time and date set forth in Section 1.2 Key Action Dates for receipt of each submission; - ii.
 The Proposer fails to meet one or more of the minimum qualifications specified in Section 2, Project Team; - iii.
 The Proposer fails to submit or fails to complete and sign any required attachments as instructed in this RFP; - iv.
-The proposal contains false, inaccurate, or misleading statements or references;
+The proposal contains false, inaccurate, or misleading statements or references: - v.

-- v.
 The Proposer is unwilling or unable to fully comply with Covered California's proposed contract provisions; or - vi.
-The Proposer supplies conditional cost information, incomplete cost information, or cost information containing unsigned/uninitiated alterations or irregularities. - 2.
-Business in Good Standing a.
-Corporation in Good Standing
+The Proposer supplies conditional cost information, incomplete cost information, or cost information containing unsigned/uninitiated alterations or irregularities.

+5. Business in Good Standing